boto/boto3/docs/source/guide/collections.rst

 :py:meth:`~boto3.resources.collection.Collection.filter` method to filter the results::

-    # S3 list all keys
+    # S3 list all keys with the prefix '/photos'
     s3 = boto3.resource('s3')
     for bucket in s3.buckets.all():
         for obj in bucket.objects.filter(Prefix='/photos'):